The following procedure refers to the replacement of a transcutaneous pigtail catheter where the tip is intended to be

-- Fixate the catheter to the skin, preferably both directly at insertion as well as enough to the side to have a soft S-shaped bend of the catheter in order to give certain room for stretching without pulling out the catheter.
+- Fixate the catheter to the skin, preferably both directly at insertion as well as enough to the side to have a soft S-shaped bend of the catheter in order to give certain room for stretching without pulling the catheter.

 - Catheter in calyx